-Hooray, hooray, the First of May, Outdoor Morris Dancing starts today.
+Hooray, hooray, the First of May, Outdoor Morris Dancing – and other libidinous outdoor activity -starts today.
 For those who are inclined to outdoor pursuits, May 1 is a special day to celebrate.
 It is more than just the midpoint between the Spring equinox and Summer solstice.

 In some villages in England locals will be putting up a May Pole, crowning a Queen of the May and perhaps tying bells to their socks and dancing.